vmware-tanzu/velero/test/e2e/README.md

 Velero E2E tests uses [Ginkgo](https://onsi.github.io/ginkgo/) testing framework which allows a subset of the tests to be run using the [`-focus` and `-skip`](https://onsi.github.io/ginkgo/#focused-specs) flags to ginkgo.

 The `-focus` flag is passed to ginkgo using the `GINKGO_FOCUS` make variable.
 This can be used to focus on specific tests.

+## Adding tests

+### Tips
+Look for the ⛵ emoji printed at the end of each install and uninstall log.
+There should not be two install/unintall in a row, and there should be tests between an install and an uninstall.